Online Agnostic Multiclass Boosting: Introduction

 Boosting was first studied for binary classification under the realizable PAC learning setting \cite{schapire2013boosting,freund1995boosting,freund1997decision,freund1999adaptive,schapire1990strength} and then later extended to the agnostic PAC learning setting \cite{feldman2009distribution,gavinsky2003optimally,kanade2009potential,kalai2008agnostic,kalai2005boosting, mansour2002boosting,ben2001agnostic}.
 The success of boosting for binary classification led to significant interest in designing boosting algorithms for multiclass problems.
 As a result, several multiclass boosting algorithms were proposed for the realizable batch setting \cite{freund1996experiments,eibl2005multiclass,hastie2009multi,freund1999short}, culminating in the work by \citet{mukherjee2013theory}, who unified the previous approaches under a cost matrix framework.
 Beyond the batch setting, online boosting algorithms for binary \cite{oza2001online, chen2012online, beygelzimer2015optimal} and multiclass classification \cite{chen2014boosting, jung2017online} have been designed assuming realizability (mistake-bound).
 More recently, \citet{brukhim2020online} give the first online \textit{agnostic} (regret-bound) boosting algorithm for binary classification, marking complete all four regimes of statistical/online and agnostic/realizable boosting for {\em binary classification}.

 Moving to agnostic {\em multiclass} boosting, \citet{brukhim2021multiclass} study the resources required for boosting in the statistical/batch setting as the number of labels $k$ grows.
 However, they consider an alternative model of boosting where the weak learner is a strong agnostic PAC learner for a simple "easy-to-learn" base hypothesis class, and the goal is to learn target concepts outside the base class.
 Specifically, they assume the target concept can be represented by weighted plurality votes over the base class.
 In this way, the weakness of a weak learner is manifested in the base hypothesis class.
 Instead, in our work, we consider the standard boosting model of fixing the base hypothesis class, and ask whether a weak learner's performance can be improved relative to the best fixed hypothesis in that class.

-Lastly, \citet{abernethy2021multiclass} study robust multiclass boosting, however, they consider a setting where the adversary can perturb an input example in a way that causes a classifier to err.
+Beyond classification, several other works have studied online agnostic boosting for real-valued loss functions under both full-information and bandit feedback settings \cite{beygelzimer2015online, agarwal2020boosting, brukhim2021online}.
+In particular, the work by \citet{brukhim2021online} reduce online boosting for regression tasks under bandit feedback to online linear optimization.
+A key difference between these works and ours is in the weak learning assumption: these works consider a weak learner that is a strong learner for a small base class of regression functions.
+The goal of boosting then is to produce a strong online learner for a larger class which contains linear spans of the base class.
+This is in contrast to this work, where again, we fix the base hypothesis class, and boost the regret bound.